bosha/md-table-navigation.nvim/README.md

 **Translations**: [Русский (Russian)](README.ru.md) 🇷🇺

 The **Markdown Table Navigation (mdtn)** plugin is a Neovim plugin that allows you to navigate through Markdown tables by columns using simple keyboard shortcuts.
 By default, it uses `<Tab>` and `<S-Tab>` to move forward and backward between columns, respectively.
-The plugin also supports optional features like selecting cells (with or without leading/trailing spaces) during navigation.
+The plugin also supports optional features like selecting cells (with or without leading/trailing spaces) during navigation and provides text objects for manipulating table cells.

 ## Features

 - **Column Navigation**: Move between columns in a Markdown table using `<Tab>` and `<S-Tab>`.
 - **Selection Options**: Optionally select cells, including or excluding leading/trailing spaces.
+- **Text Objects**:
+  - `ac`: Select a cell including leading/trailing spaces.
+  - `ic`: Select only the text inside a cell (excluding leading/trailing spaces).
 - **Customizable Keybindings**: Configure your own keybindings for navigation.
 - **Buffer and Global Toggles**: Enable or disable the plugin globally or for specific buffers.
 - **Commands**: Provides commands for manual navigation and toggling plugin behavior.